keu/docs/astro/connect-aws.md

 :::

-To grant an Astro cluster access to a service that is running in an AWS account not managed by Astronomer, use AWS IAM roles.
+To grant an Astro Deployment access to a service that is running in an AWS account not managed by Astronomer, use AWS IAM roles.
 IAM roles on AWS are often used to manage the level of access a specific user, object, or group of users has to a resource.
 This includes an Amazon S3 bucket, Redshift instance, or secrets backend.

 1. In the Cloud UI, select your Deployment and then click **Details**.
 Copy the `arn` given under **Workload Identity**.
 2. Create an IAM role in the AWS account that contains your AWS service.
 See [Creating a role to delegate permissions to an AWS service](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html).